nixzhu/MonkeyKing/README.md

 }
 ```

-If user do not installed Weibo App on their devices, MonkeyKing will use web OAuth:
+If user don't have Weibo App installed on their devices then MonkeyKing will use web OAuth:

 ![weiboOAuth](https://raw.githubusercontent.com/nixzhu/MonkeyKing/master/images/wbOAuth.png)